AlaskaAirlines/auro-banner/demo/demo.md

 ## No Graphic Banner

-The following example illustrates `<auro-banner>` that does not have a graphic image.
+The following example illustrates the `<auro-banner>` custom element without a graphic image.

 <div class="exampleWrapper">
 <auro-banner>